It’s the MOJO guide to this wild, wonderful chapter of family life: youth sports

 One of MOJO’s core values is that we are young at heart.
 We still know what it’s like to see the world through a child’s eyes — and that’s how we know what’s fun.

-The MOJO guide will give you the skills — technical skills, soft skills, even “dad” jokes — that will help you make this period of life rich, rewarding and full of smiles.
+MOJO will give you the skills — technical skills, soft skills, even “dad” jokes — that will help you make this period of life rich, rewarding and full of smiles.

-And unlike a physical book, trapped in time, MOJO is constantly updating its platform with new ideas, new games, new activities, new inspiration and new research.
+And unlike a physical book, trapped in time, MOJO is constantly updating its platform with new ideas, new games, new activities, new inspiration and new features..

 Consider MOJO What to Expect When You’re Expecting for youth sports in the 21st century — just with a shorter name.